 - Does South Africa export GMOs?

-Yes, subject to an export permit and compliance by the importing country with the Cartagena Protocol.
-Major regular exports are commodity GM maize at about 2 million MT annually, several thousand MT of seed for planting as well as small amounts of seed for testing, and import/export of experimental vaccines for humans.
+Yes.
+This is subject to an export permit and compliance by the importing country with the Cartagena Protocol.
+Major regular exports are commodity GM maize.